NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 • How can we improve our ideas?

-In Spring and Summer 2024 we undertook surveys in 18 different towns and cities across the region which showed a high level of support for each of the proposals.
-These are outlined below.
+In Spring and Summer 2024 we undertook surveys in more than 20 different towns and cities across the region which showed a high level of support for each of the proposals.

 Drug Therapies